fictionco/fiction/@apps/docs/src/docs/config/index.md

 - The value of this variable defaults to the same value as `NODE_ENV`.
 - The configuration values for `FACTOR_ENV` are merged with the configuration values for `NODE_ENV`.

-To run Factor using a custom environment, just use the `--env` option in the CLI.
+To run Factor using a custom environment, just use the `--ENV` option in the CLI.
 For example:

 ```bash
 # This will run NODE_ENV=development and FACTOR_ENV=testing